Augusta02/Augusta02/README.md

-### Hi there 👋

-👋, Alokam Augusta
+# Alokam Augusta

-#### Data Science & Web3
+### Data Science and Web3

 I am Augusta from Lagos, Nigeria.
 I manage an NFT community as a Community Manager and Content Creator.
 I really enjoy learning programming languages and sharing my progress as a Data Scientist.
 I am a Web3 enthusiast, currently learning Blockchain technology and how a Data Scientist can be of value to revoluntary technology.
-You can check me out on twitter at twitter.com/only_nenye or linkedin https://www.linkedin.com/in/alokamca.

--Skills: PYTHON / HTML / CSS
+### Skills: PYTHON / HTML / CSS

-- 🌱 I’m currently learning Python & SQL
+- 🌱 I’m currently learning SQL
 - 👯 I’m looking to collaborate on Web 3 developers, Data Scientists, Data Engineers, and Machine Learning Engineers
 - ⚡ Fun fact: I love art, history and play lawn tennis